Santianes de Molenes

 Santianes de Molenes is one of 28 parishes (administrative divisions) in the municipality of Grado, within the province and autonomous community of Asturias, in northern Spain.

-The population is 154 (INE 2007).
+It covers an area of approximately 11.90 square kilometers and, as of 2023, has a population of 101 inhabitants.
+(INE 2007).

 Villages and hamlets include: Bárzana, La Formiguera, Fuécara, Llamas, El Llanón, Momalo, San Miguel, Santianes de Molenes, Tejedo (Teixéu en asturiano), Vega de Villaldín, and Villaldín.